Most profit-making companies are expected to grow over time— increasing sales, raising profits, and increasing shareholder value.

-- Targets may be set for positive growth in areas such as sales revenues, profits, profitability, working capital, cash flow, market share, unit sales, and stock prices.
+- The firm may set targets for growth in areas such as sales revenues, profits, profitability, working capital, cash flow, market share, unit sales, and stock prices.

 - Firms may express growth targets as growth limits they should not exceed.
 For example, "Salaries will grow no more than 4% on average this year."

-- They may also express targets in terms of negative growth.
+- They may also express targets for negative growth.
 For example," We intend to reduce expenses for office supplies by 10% this year."

 Most single period targets and metrics are easy to understand when firms express them both in absolute numbers and percentages.
 For Example,

-- "Our objective is to grow sales revenues from $1.6 million to $2 million this year, that is grow sales revenues by 25%."
+- "Our objective is to grow sales revenues from $1.6 million to $2 million this year, that is, growing sales revenues by 25%."